 Embracing Dusty Detours, is a book of reflections on inner themes of spirituality, a glimpse into the Middle East through a western woman’s eyes and heart.
 God’s grace and ever-faithful presence emerges through laughter, tears and raw honesty as an inner story twists its way along dusty detours of the path of life.

 Her work of fiction, Mrs. Baul Investigates: Bishop Kidnapped in Egypt, tells a whimsical tale of adventure as the ever paranoid Mrs Baul, wife of the esteemed expatriate priest Rev Baul, weaves her way through the exotic landscape of Egypt in search of a missing bishop with much mishap along the way.

 After ten years in Cairo, Lynne and her family moved back to the US as their children moved into adulthood and new dreams emerged out of the challenging but wonderful years shared together in Egypt.
-Her children are now married, which has brought along with it the joy of a bonus son and a bonus daughter, many furry "grands" and now a first grandchild on the way.
-Lynne and her husband now live in Doha, Qatar on the Persian Gulf.
-She assists in the music program of the Anglican Church in Qatar (The Church of the Epiphany) where her husband is the rector.
+Her children are now married, which has brought along with it the joy of a bonus son and a bonus daughter, many furry "grands" and now a first grandson.
+Lynne and her husband Paul-Gordon are now following the call of a meaningful adventure in the State of Wyoming.